rsummers11/MRISegmenter/README.md

 Please check out [the license file](Software%20Terms%20of%20MRISegmentator.pdf).

+There are no restrictions on the use of the NIH MRI volumes.
+However, the dataset has the following requirements that MUST be adhered to:

+- Provide a link to the NIH download site (see above)
+- Include a citation to the 2025 Radiology paper (see below)
+- Acknowledge that the NIH Clinical Center is the data provider
+- While the dataset has been anonymized and checked for any personally identifiable information (PII), no attempts should be made to re-identify the patients.

 **Acknowledgement**: This work was supported by the Intramural Research Program of the National Institutes of Health (NIH) Clinical Center (project number 1Z01 CL040004).
 This work used the computational resources of the NIH HPC Biowulf cluster.
 Y.Z is supported in part by the Eric and Wendy Schmidt AI in Human Health Fellowship Program at Icahn School of Medicine at Mount Sinai.
 This work utilized the computational resources of the NIH HPC Biowulf cluster.

 <!---